jLabKAIST/Single-Gate-Multi-Level-Beam-Switching/README.md

 OptParm.b_coefficient = 0.3; % trade-off coefficient
 ```

+## Optimized structures
+In 'Optimized_Structure' folder, we have included optimized solutions for two-, three-level metasurfaces at 7.0 7.5, 8.0 (main result), 8.5, and 9.0 ums.
+For the four-level, optimization result for 8.0 um is included.

 ## Citation
 If you utilize this code, please cite our paper: https://arxiv.org/abs/2410.00806.
 The citation will be updated upon journal acceptance.